openlattice/openlattice-help-site-old/_guides/integrations-2.md

 ## 6. Create custom functions to parse your data

 If any of your columns are not meant to be simple text fields, then the java code above needs just a tad more love.
 This is true for instance, for any fields that are numbers or dates or in various other situations, such as if you need to map only part of a column to an OpenLattice Entity or Property.
 For example, if your data had a `Name` column containing full names like `John Doe`, but you wanted to separate out `firstname` and `lastname` properties, you could write custom functions to parse the data contained in your `Name` column.
 A few examples of ways to deal with these situations are below.
-Simply paste the custom functions above or below your flight code in Shuttle (see the sample java file in the tutorial materials for examples).
+Simply paste the custom functions above or below your flight code in your java class file (see the sample java file in the tutorial materials for examples).

 ### Date Formatting
 OpenLattice stores dates as [DateTime ISO8601](http://joda-time.sourceforge.net/apidocs/org/joda/time/DateTime.html).
 If your dates are not already in this format, please use the provided `DateTimeHelper.java` class to help parse any dates or times in your data.
 Modify the y/m/d code below to match the format in your own dataset: